 Something different grabs each one of us.
 For me, it’s a combination of lifelong interests in science and art, and my father’s interest in the stars.
 For others, it was the images returned from Hubble, or a trip to the country when they were a kid, seeing the Milky Way stretch from one horizon to the other.
 Most of the time, once we’re grabbed by this, we aren’t let go.
 The grip of astronomy might loosen for a bit when life gets in the way, but most of us are pulled back.
 “Every time I think I’m out…”

 For an overall answer as to “Why I Do This?”, if you don’t get it when you look at these images, this hobby isn’t something you’ll want to pursue.
 If you want to do it right, creating images of space is a consuming passion.
 These were all taken during the course of my second year of imaging.
 In comparison to an advanced imager’s works, they are crap.
 But they’re mine, and I’m progressing every time out.

 If you like these, and you have some patience, you can take these.
-If I can do it too.
+If I can do it, anyone can.
 You just point up and click, right?